Resisting a Peace Officer Charges in Champaign

 - A minimum of 100 community service hours

-If any extenuating circumstances resulted in injury or additional charges, the conviction penalties would additionally reflect this.
+If any extenuating circumstances resulted in injury or additional costs, the conviction penalties would additionally reflect this.
 Anyone facing charges of resisting a peace officer in Champaign should contact an attorney who can quickly work to reduce or eliminate the accusations brought against you.

 Contact a Champaign Criminal Defense Attorney Today